jmerlemeier/jmerlemeier.github.io/README.md

  - Shortcuts rock!
    * use *UP* and *DOWN* keys to use recently used commands.

 ## Basic Navigation

    Path: a means to get a particular file or directory on the system.
    - Location: File or directory
    - Root Directory: the Top of the hierarchy
-   - Absolute: specify a location in relation to the root directory
+   - Absolute: specify a location in relation to the root directory.
+Yes slash (/)
-   - Relative:
+   - Relative: specify a location to where we currectly are in the system.
+No slash

    |command|define|Why use?|
    |-----|-----|-----|